CONSULTATION FEE RANGE

 Can I Grow Marijuana at Home with an MMJ Card?

 Yes, although you need to declare your intent to grow/cultivate marijuana on the application form.
 You also need to register the grow location with the Rhode Island Department of Business Regulation.
-If you get approval, you are permitted to have twelve plants and twelve seedlings in a single area.
+You are permitted to have twelve plants and twelve seedlings in a single area if you get approved.

 How Much Cannabis Can I Buy & Possess?

 The possession limit for MMJ patients and caregivers is currently set at 2.5 ounces of ‘usable’ marijuana.
 According to dispensary regulations, patients can purchase up to 2.5 ounces every 15 days.

 How Do I Renew My MMJ Card in Rhode Island?